Global COVID-19 cases surpass 200 mln as Delta variant spreads

-Aug 4 (Reuters) - Coronavirus cases worldwide surpassed 200 million on Wednesday, according to a Reuters tally, as the more-infectious Delta variant threatens areas with low vaccination rates and strains healthcare systems.
+Aug 4 (Reuters) - Coronavirus cases worldwide surpassed 200 million on Wednesday, according to a Reuters tally, as the Delta variant threatens areas with low vaccination rates.

-The global surge in cases is highlighting the widening gap in inoculation rates between wealthy and poor nations.
-Cases are rising in about one-third of the world's countries, many of which have not even given half their population a first dose.
+Cases are rising in at least 83 out of 240 countries, according to the tally, and straining healthcare systems.
+(Graphic of global cases and deaths) tmsnrt.rs/34pvUyi

-The World Health Organization (WHO) on Wednesday called for a moratorium on COVID-19 vaccine boosters until at least 10% of the population in every country was vaccinated. read more (Graphic on global vaccinations)
+“While we desperately want to be done with this pandemic, COVID-19 is clearly not done with us.
+And so our battle must last a little longer,” Dr. Rochelle Walensky, director of the U.S. Centers for Disease Control and Prevention, said this week.

 It took over a year for COVID-19 cases to hit 100 million mark, while the next 100 million were reported in just over six months, according to the analysis.
 The pandemic has left close to 4.4 million people dead.